Levi’s Sees Solid Revenue Growth in the Third Quarter

 “Dockers was driven by setting the floors in the United States and strong performance in Europe,” Bergh said, noting that the launch last year of the Dockers Smart Flex 360 pant with four-way stretch fabric has boosted sales.
 “The reception from our customers has been positive.”

-Harmit Singh, the company’s chief financial officer, noted that Levi’s has 65 more stores today that it did one year ago.
+Harmit Singh, the company’s chief financial officer, noted that Levi’s has 65 more stores today than it did one year ago.
 In June, the company opened a flagship store in downtown Toronto, and it is on schedule to debut a flagship store in New York City’s Times Square by the end of the year.

 The company now has RFID, or radio-frequency identification, in all its U.S. stores to manage inventory more effectively and hopes to expand that globally and with its franchise partners within the next 12 months.